Updated: May 26

 But why is your heart so important for your eyes?

 The eyes have the highest oxygen consumption of any organ in the body and that oxygen comes from the heart.
 Poor circulation due to heart disease can harm the function of the eyes and lead to vision loss or even blindness.

-We encourage you to make 2018 your healthiest year yet.
+We encourage you to make this your healthiest year yet.

 Identify your risk – family history, older age, male gender and BMI are strong factors that can lead to heart disease.